 For the mean of the gamma distribution above, \(\sigma^{*2}_{\textrm{IS}}\) is about 50% larger than \(\sigma^2_{\textrm{MC}}\), so we loose precision by using importance sampling this way when compared to plain Monte Carlo integration.
 In Section 7.3 we consider a different example where we achieve a considerable variance reduction by using importance sampling.

-Revisiting the mean of the gamma distribution, we can implement importance sampling via samples from a Gaussian distribution but using weights computed without the normalization constants.
+Revisiting the mean of the gamma distribution, we can implement importance sampling via sampling from a Gaussian distribution but using weights computed without the normalization constants.

 x_pos <- x[x > 0]